strdr4605/strdr4605.github.io/posts/2024-02-06-react-native-lexical.md

 ## Add lexical editor

-Other implementations for rich text editor in react-native give us a predefined editor.
-But we want to create our custom lexical editor with custom nodes and logic.
+Other implementations for a rich text editor in react-native give us a predefined editor.
+However, we want to create our custom lexical editor with custom nodes and logic.
 So the only option is to create the editor from scratch.
 How?
 By creating a new app inside the project using [npm workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces).

 We add a workspace to `package.json`: